Our Vineyard & Grapes

 >> We Make Sycamore with Frontenac Blanc.

 Adalmiina is another of Elmer’s grapes, though it was named by a Finnish winemaker who liked the variety.
-We grow very little, but it’s a great blending grape.
+It ripens a few weeks earlier than all our other grapes, and could be a good choice for a growing season even shorter than ours.
 And it’s beautiful, especially here in this shot from the last day of August.

 >> We make Black Sparrow with Adalmiina in the field blend.